Skip to main content

 Biographical/Historical Note

 Cyrus Foote was born on February 12, 1839 in Chardon, Ohio.
 He moved to Peoria County, Illinois in the fall of 1857 and converted to Christianity in the fall of 1859.
-He married Mary C. Potter on September 07, 1860, and the couple relocated to Henry County, Illinois, immediately afterward.
+He married Mary C. Potter on September 7, 1860, and the couple relocated to Henry County, Illinois, immediately afterward.
 Their only child was born sometime prior to Foote's enlistment with the 112th Illinois Infantry Regiment on August 15, 1862.
-The unit officially mustered in on September 20, 1862.

-The 112th Illinois first saw battle in Southeastern Kentucky, where they participated in actions against Confederate Lieutenant Colonel John Pegram's forces in April and May of 1863.
-They were then relocated to East Tennessee, where they participated in a number of minor battles before taking part in the Knoxville Campaign (November 4-December 23).
+This regiment was eventually relocated to East Tennessee where they participated in a number of minor battles before taking part in the Knoxville Campaign in 1863.
 It was during this action (and specifically during the siege of Knoxville) that Foote died, killed in action by a cannonball on November 18, 1863 at the age of 24.

 Arrangement